ethcatherders/PM/All Ethereum Cat Herder Meetings/Meeting 083.md

 ### Moderator: Pooja Ranjan
 ### Notes: darkfire-rain

+---

-### Action Items:
+### DECISION/ACTION Items:

-83.1 We may use radicle.xyz to backup any work made by developers that may be deleted due to the russia-ukraine conflict.
+**DECISION/ACTION ITEM 83.1**: We may use radicle.xyz to backup any work made by developers that may be deleted due to the russia-ukraine conflict.|

+---

 # Agenda